RubyGems Navigation menu

 How to opt-in for MFA requirement.

-You can make your gems more secure by requiring that all privileged operations by any of the owners require OTP.
+You can make your gems more secure by requiring all owners to enable MFA on their account.

 Opt-in to MFA requirement